Update - SNAPCHAT School News Article

 Online Safety forms part of our school's Safeguarding responsibilities.
 Mrs Kim Millican, a CEOP Ambassador, is the Designated Lead for Online Safety and is part of the Safeguarding Team.

-If you have any queries regarding online safety, please email us at: firstname.lastname@example.org
+If you have any queries regarding online safety, or would like any advice, please email at: firstname.lastname@example.org

 Advice for Parents